big-data-and-economics/big-data-class-materials/README.md

 I have given instructions on how to execute a pull request of a *specific* commit (instead of your entire commit history) in the [FAQ](#pull-request-of-a-specific-commit).

 # FAQ

+## How is this all structured?
+What's a repository?
+What's an organization?

+This course is hosted in a GitHub Organization.
+An organization is a collection of repositories.
+A repository contains the full history of "commits" of a coding project, all its folders, etc.

+Organizations are incredibly useful because all the repositories within an organization are linked.
+This means that you can easily navigate between them.
+For example, you can click on the "big-data-and-economics" to get to the organization page and navigate over to other repositories under the `Repositories` tab.

+## What is a commit?

+We'll go over this in more detail in later lectures, but a commit is a collection of changes made to the code that you intentionally bundle together and can label.
+You can think of it like saving a file under a separate file name.
+The difference is you don't create multiple copies of the file, but you can revert to earlier versions easily using your repository.

 ## If you find a typo in these lecture notes